openhwgroup/programs/verif/README.md

 * **CV32E40P**: verification documentation specific to the CV32E40P core
 * **CV32E40**: verification documentation specific to the CV32E40 core
 # How to Write a Verification Plan (Testplan)
 The CORE-V projects use spreadsheets to capture Testplans.
 I know, I know, we _all_ hate spreadsheets, but they really are the best format for this type of data.
 The template for the spreadsheet is simple enough that you can use either Microsoft Office Excel or LibreOffice Calc.
-The key is to start with the template from the **Common** directory.
+The Verification Plan [template](https://github.com/openhwgroup/core-v-docs/blob/master/verif/CV32E40P/VerificationPlan/CORE-V_VerifPlan_Template.xlsx) for the CV32E40P is located at the root of the [VerificationPlan](https://github.com/openhwgroup/core-v-docs/blob/master/verif/CV32E40P/VerificationPlan) directory.
 ## Verification Planning
-A key activity of any verification effort is to capture a Verification Plan (aka Test Plan or just testplan).
+A key activity of any verification effort is to capture a Verification Plan (aka Test Plan or just Testplan).
 The purpose of a verification plan is to identify what features need to be verified; the success criteria of the feature and the coverage metrics for testing the feature.
+Testplans also allow us to reason about the capabilities of the verification environment.

 A Verification Plan should focus on the **_what_**, and not the **_how_** of verification.
 When capturing a testplan we are mostly interested in creating a laundry list of thing to verify.
 At this stage we are not (yet) concerned with how to verify them.

-The “how” part is captured in the Verification Strategy document.
+The “how” part is captured in the [Verification Strategy](https://github.com/openhwgroup/core-v-docs/blob/master/verif/Common/OpenHWGroup_CORE-V_Verif_Strategy.pdf) document.
 That document exists to support the Verification Plan.
 For example the CV32E40P testplan specifies that all RV32I instructions be generated and their results checked.
-Obviously, the testbench needs to have these capabilities and its the purpose of the Verification Strategy document to explain how that is done.
+Obviously, the testbench needs to have these capabilities and its a goal of the Verification Strategy document to explain how that is done.
 ## A Trivial Example: the RV32I ADDI Instruction
 Let's assume your task is to verify the CV32E40P's implementation of the RV32I ADDI instruction.
 Simple right?
 Create a simple assembler program with a few **_addi_** instructions check the results and we're done.
 Of course, checking for the correct result (rd = rs1 + imm), is insufficent.
 We also need to check:
 * Overflow is detected and flagged correctly
 * Underflow is detected and flagged correctly
 * No instruction execution side-effects (e.g. unexpected GPR changes, unexpected condition codes)
+* Program counter updates appropriately

 Its also important that the instruction is fully exercised, so we also need to cover the following cases:
 * Use x0..x31 as rs1